Minneapolis-EdFi/mps-on-track/readme.md

 > yarn global add lerna
 ```

-If running `lerna` doesn't work, make sure you add the result of `yarn global bin` to your \$PATH in your _system_ environment variables, not just for your user.
+If running `lerna` on the command line after this doesn't work, make sure you add the result of `yarn global bin` to your \$PATH in your _system_ environment variables, not just for your user.

 3. Install dependencies: